Skip to main content

 • Planned how people are getting their belongings from the drop off point to their accommodation?

-If people aren't able to do this, make sure there's other options available.
+If people aren't able to do this, make sure there are other options available.
 For example, could they bring their car onsite to unpack?

 • Offered indoor accommodation to those who need it?